-The way to treat your child's paronychia depends on how severe it is and whether the infection has begun to spread.
-In many cases, all you'll need to do is have your child soak the infected nail in warm water for 20 minutes a few times a day.
-The paronychia should heal on its own in a few days.
+Treating paronychia depends on how severe the infection is and whether it has started to spread.
+Often, just soaking the infected nail in warm water for 20 minutes a few times a day will help it heal on its own in a few days.

 If an abscess (a pus-filled blister) forms, it may need to be drained by a doctor.
-In rare cases, part of the nail may have to be removed as well.
+In rare cases, part of the nail may have to be removed.
 This should never be attempted at home, as it could increase the risk of serious complications.
 The doctor also might prescribe antibiotic medications to treat the infection.

 Usually, once an abscess is treated, the affected finger or toe heals quickly with no long-term complications.